 - Purchase – Potential customer has found the solution to their problem and is now looking for the best available option

 You can now create content to target people in different phases of the buyer journey.
 For example:

-- Awareness content – Informative and solves problems e.g. how-to’s and guides
+- Awareness content – Informative and solves problems, e.g. how-to’s and guides

-- Consideration content – Persuasive and authoritative e.g. whitepapers and reports
+- Consideration content – Persuasive and authoritative, e.g. whitepapers and reports

-- Purchase content – Personalised and high-value e.g. customer stories, reviews, demonstrations and free trials
+- Purchase content – Personalised and high-value, e.g. customer stories, reviews, demonstrations and free trials

 The keyword research process will provide invaluable insights into your content.
-It will help you to identify terms users are searching to find products or services like yours.
+It will help you to identify terms users are searching for to find products or services like yours.
 Once you’ve found a selection of relevant, long-tailed and short-tailed keywords, this will form the basis of your content marketing strategy.

-With tools like Ahrefs, you can also find out which keywords your competitors are ranking for with the Site Explorer tool.
+With tools like Ahrefs, you can find out which keywords your competitors are ranking for with the Site Explorer tool.

 Review your existing content